renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-To disable vulnerability alerts completely, configure like this:
+To disable vulnerability alerts functionality completely, configure like this:

 ```json
 {